 - The person can’t concentrate or think clearly, or is experiencing an overwhelming amount of indecisiveness.
 The person may appear easily distracted, or complains of memory difficulties.

 - The person is experiencing constant, recurrent thoughts of death or suicidal thoughts.

-A bipolar depressed mood caused by substances (such as drugs or alcohol) is not considered a major depressive disorder, nor is one which is caused by a general medical condition.
+A bipolar depressed mood caused by substances (such as drugs or alcohol) is not considered a major depressive disorder, nor is one that is caused by a general medical condition.
 Bipolar depression needs to cause significant distress in the person’s life in order for it to be diagnosed.